-The subject facility will be located in close proximity to the upstream production wells and will process gas produced by these and other production wells.
-However, the location of the subject facility was chosen because of suitable characteristics for construction, such as the availability of a reasonably flat grade and accessibility for large trucks and equipment.
+The location of the subject facility was chosen because of suitable characteristics for construction and operation, such as the availability of a reasonably flat grade and accessibility for large trucks and equipment.
 Williams' business model is to construct scalable capacity that contemplates additional production from multiple operators and the initial configuration is merely a foundation for additional opportunities in the area.
-The subject facility does not need to be located in the immediate vicinity of the wells to operate properly.
-The subject facility could have been located further from the upstream production wells had suitable land been available and could theoretically be moved further from the wells.
-Therefore, despite the fact that the subject facility is located in close proximity to the upstream production wells, aggregation with the production wells does not meet the common sense notion of a plant.
+The subject facility does not need to be located in the immediate vicinity of the upstream wells in order to operate properly.
+Had suitable land been available elsewhere, the subject facility could have been located further from the upstream wells and could theoretically be moved further from the wells without affecting operations.
+Therefore, despite the fact that the subject facility is located in close proximity to one or many upstream wells does not meet the common sense notion of a plant.